 Unlike other states, New Jersey does not allow for a conditional or “worker’s” license, meaning a driver suspended for DWI cannot operate a vehicle for any reason.
 If a driver is caught operating a vehicle while under suspension for DWI, there are substantial enhanced penalties, including mandatory jail time.

-What’s the Difference Between DUI and DWI in NJ?
+What is the Difference Between a DUI and DWI Charge in NJ?

 How Long Does a DWI Stay on Your Record in NJ?